You know your landing pages are a crucial cog in the conversion funnel.

 Cost: Starting at $25 per month for unlimited visitors

-Are you surprised that the top tool on this list is one of the least expensive?
+Are you surprised that the top tool on this list is one of the cheapest landing page builder options?

 So was I.

-While Leadpages doesn’t offer quite as many features as some of the other tools on this list, the features that it does offer are an incredible value at $25 per month.
+While Leadpages doesn’t offer quite as many features as some of the other tools on this list, the features that it does offer are an incredible value at $25 a month.

 So if you’re looking to create a simple, effective landing page without maxing out your marketing budget, this could be the tool for you.